 Who we are:

-Hohepa is registered charitable trust and community leader providing services and support for people living with an intellectual disability to live their best lives and find a valued based in society.
+Hohepa is a registered charitable trust and community leader providing services and support for people living with an intellectual disability to live their best lives and find a valued based in society.
 Based on the anthroposophical principles of Rudolf Steiner, we actively engage with the people we support so to support them to develop to their fullest potential and lead enriched and meaningful lives in a holistic environment.

 What’s important to us: